ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 - testing
     - fix tests for javascript to catch edge cases like no role assigned
-    - clear users from auth0 before running tests and run a second time since there are two workflows
+    - end-to-end CLI test

-- misc
+- additional automation
     - set up github teams from script
-    - make testing require option explicit, if possible
-    - refactor

 - auth0tools.py
     - get rid of auth0_client_config function

 - terraform:
+    - main.tf
-    - parameterize the name of the saml provider
+        - parameterize the name of the saml provider in aws_iam_policy_document
+        - parameterize urn in SAML:aud condition